Arrow BOOK

 Overview

-It is typically considered when symptoms persist despite appropriate conservative care such as rest bracing and medication.
-In selected cases vertebroplasty may also support improved posture and function by reinforcing weakened spinal segments.
+It is typically considered when symptoms persist despite appropriate conservative care such as rest, bracing, and medication.
+In selected cases, vertebroplasty may also support improved posture and function by reinforcing weakened spinal segments.

 Who This Treatment Helps

-Vertebroplasty may be suitable for people with
+Vertebroplasty may be suitable for people with:

 • Painful vertebral compression fractures confirmed on imaging